Xceptance/posters-demo-store/README.md

 * A product catalog with categories and products, in our case, posters.
 * Customers may register with the shop.
-* Customers can manage their profile, including shipping and billing addresses as well as credit cards.
+* Customers can manage their account, including shipping and billing addresses as well as credit cards.
 * There is a shopping cart.
 * Customers may place orders as guests or as registered customers.